 Deep tissue massage

-Deep tissue massage is what it says – it works deeper into the muscles to break down areas of persistent tension.
+Deep tissue massage is what it says – it works deeper into the muscle tissue to break down areas of persistent tension.
 It focuses on particular areas and requires firmer pressure than Swedish massage.
 The therapist will often use her forearm and elbow as well as her hands to apply pressure.
-Depending on the style of therapist and what the client feels comfortable with, the pressure can range from feeling a little uncomfortable to quite painful.
+Depending on the style of the therapist and what the client feels comfortable with, the pressure can range from feeling a little uncomfortable to quite painful.

 Hot stones massage